 There are countless stories like this from students in the UW Sustainable Management program: One led a $1.7 million project to convert his Air Force base’s airfield lighting system to LED.
 Another works at Goodwill and has drastically improved the recycling program for scrap glass.

 Employers are more willing to hire sustainability professionals if they think they’re getting an innovator who can help them do business better.
 And, in developing sustainability projects at your current workplace, you could convince upper management to carve out a new position for you.
 A 2013 survey by Greenbiz showed that 55 percent of corporate responsibility and sustainability professionals were internal hires.

-5. Get LEED certified.
+5. Get a LEED credential.

 Passion and credentials go a long way.
-If you have a sustainable management degree and are interested in specializing in green building or environmental design, look into LEED certification.
+If you have a sustainable management degree and are interested in specializing in green building or environmental design, look into LEED credentials.
 To employers, a LEED credential signifies that you’re a leader in the green building movement—and that you’re committed to professional growth.